wdbo/webdocbook/README.md

     | ------------- sub-chapter1/       // a sub-directory containing a sub-chapter
     | ------------- sub-chapter2/       // a sub-directory containing another sub-chapter

-All your first depth directories (directories contained directly in your DocBook `www/` root) are considered as your chapters and are listed in the header navigation bar of each page for quick access.
+All your first depth directories (directories contained directly in your WebDocBook `www/` root) are considered as your chapters and are listed in the header navigation bar of each page for quick access.